bottinel/TheDoguesDataStory/_posts/2019-01-01-Part-3:-COVID Fake News World Tour.md

 **Conclusion**

 Even if this part is more qualitative than the others, it is still a solid analysis giving us insights in overlapping COVID-related topics for different languages.
 Through the metric of Jaccard Similarity, we effectively could infer that Spanish and Portuguese are isolated languages that don't have many topics in common with the other languages.
 This was not expected, as they are languages spoken in many different countries.
+Perhaps this is telling of a lower effort from Wikipedia moderators to survey articles potentially linked to Fake News for these languages.